 Volcano Evacuation Order Lifted

-But mild earthquakes continued to shake the island in the Pacific Ocean, and the evacuation order was maintained in western and northern areas.
+However, as mild earthquakes continued to shake the island in the Pacific Ocean, the evacuation order was maintained in western and southwestern areas.

-The partial lifting was announced on a public speaker system on the island, relieving some of the nearly 2,000 evacuees who have spent three hot and humid nights at shelters in schools and community centers, said Miyakejima spokesman Satoshi Enomoto.
+The partial lifting of the evacuation order was announced on a public speaker system, relieving some of the nearly 2,000 evacuees who have spent three hot and humid nights at shelters in schools and community centers, said Miyakejima spokesman Satoshi Enomoto.

-The evacuation order was issued Monday to about half the 4,000 people living on the island after intensifying earthquakes signaled a possible eruption around Mount Oyama _ a 2,686-foot mountain rising from the center of the island.
+The evacuation order was issued Monday to about half the 4,000 people living on the island after intensifying earthquakes signaled a possible eruption on Miyakejima, all of which is a 2,686-foot volcano.

 The northern district of Kamitsuki is where a large number of evacuees were sheltered.

-Seismologists in Tokyo said late Wednesday that magma was flowing away from the island under the seabed, lessening the chance of the volcano spewing lava onto populated areas.
+Late Wednesday, seismologists said magma was flowing away from the island under the seabed, lessening the chance of the volcano spewing lava onto populated areas.

-Earthquakes continued, however.
-Nearly 16,700, most of them too small to be felt, have been recorded since late Monday.
+Nearly 18,000, including 1,427 of them strong enough to be felt by humans, have been recorded since late Monday.
 The strongest on Thursday registered a magnitude of 5.2.

 No one was killed or injured in the last eruption because residents were evacuated in time.
 Eleven people died, and 20 were injured in a 1940 eruption.